 The performance quoted represents past performance.
 Past performance is not indicative of future results.
-Performance and performance related statistics presented are as of Jun 30, 2023.
-6 The value of an investment and the return on invested capital will fluctuate over time and, when sold or redeemed, may be worth less than its original cost.
+Performance and performance related statistics presented are as of Sep 30, 2023.
+5

+The value of an investment and the return on invested capital will fluctuate over time and, when sold or redeemed, may be worth less than its original cost.

-The historical performance results are a composite aggregation of related portfolios calculated by Envestnet as of the date noted.
-7
+The historical performance results are a composite aggregation of related portfolios calculated by the investment strategy manager and/or other sources such as reporting service providers.
+6

 Gross results are shown gross of all fees and trading expenses.
 Net results reflect the Gross return minus a 3.00% model WRAP fee that includes management fees, platform fees, advisory and other administration fees.
 If client utilizes a custodian or advisor that separately charges client's account, these fees will not be reflected in the Net performance data.
 Actual fees will vary depending on, among other things, the applicable fee schedule, the time period, investment performance and account size.
 All returns reflect the reinvestment of all dividends and interest income.
 Statistics displayed are calculated using performance that is net of fees.
-8
+7

 Benchmark indices reflect the reinvestment of dividends and income and not deductions for fees, expenses or taxes.
 Indices are unmanaged and not available for direct investment.
-9
+8